-Get new tech and outdoor gear with sitewide sales at Otterbox and Lifeproof
+Get new tech and outdoor gear with sitewide sales at OtterBox and LifeProof

 With summer on the horizon, you and your phone may be in for some new adventures.
-If you’re looking to keep it protected, or at least looking fresh for less, Otterbox and Lifeproof are running sitewide sales now through July 8.
+If you’re looking to keep it protected, or at least looking fresh, for less, OtterBox and LifeProof are running sitewide sales now through July 8.
 OtterBox’s cases, accessories and outdoor products are currently 15% off, while LifeProof features a similar lineup for a flat $15 off.

-Otterbox cases
+OtterBox cases

 When you think of either of these brands, phone cases no doubt come to mind.
-OtterBox sports a wide variety of cases for iPhones, Samsung phones, Google Pixels and many more.
+OtterBox sells a wide variety of cases for iPhones, Samsung phones, Google Pixels and many more.
 One of the latest designs you can pick up is the Symmetry Series Case for the iPhone SE/iPhone 8/iPhone 7.
 It’s a thin, sleek case that focuses more on looks, but still sports a raised bumper to protect your screen.

 - Symmetry Series Case for the iPhone SE/iPhone 8/iPhone 7 ($33.96, originally $39.95; otterbox.com)

 Then there are more universal, protective designs, like the Defender Series Pro Case.
-These cases have it all – drop and scrape protection, a raised edge to protect the screen and covered ports to protect jacks and charging ports.
+These cases have it all — drop and scrape protection, a raised edge to protect the screen, and covered ports to protect jacks and charging ports.
 They also employ anti-microbial technology to protect against many common bacteria.

 - Defender Series Pro Case (starting at $41.96, originally starting at $59.95; otterbox.com)

 You can also find OtterBox cases for the iPad, iPod, AirPods and the Apple Watch.
 For example, there’s the stylish Symmetry Series Folio Case.
-The case closes magnetically to protect your iPad.
-Plus, it comes with a slot for an Apple Pencil.
+The case closes magnetically to protect your iPad, and it comes with a slot for an Apple Pencil.

 - Symmetry Series Folio Case (starting at $48.96, originally starting at $69.95; otterbox.com)

-For your AirPods and AirPods Pro, Otterbox’s Inspra line expertly combines color and utility.
+For your AirPods and AirPods Pro, OtterBox’s Ispra line expertly combines color and utility.
 We loved these cases in our hands-on test — they provide excellent drop and scratch protection, and thanks to the rubbery outer coating, they won’t easily slip out of your hand.

-Lifeproof cases
+LifeProof cases

-Don’t count out Lifeproof yet.
-The site is home to plenty of cases for Apple and Samsung devices, as well as some for the Google Pixel.
+LifeProof is home to plenty of cases for Apple and Samsung devices, as well as some for the Google Pixel.
 Apple lovers can choose from a number of cases, such as the protective Slam case.
 This case is seriously tough, able to protect your phone from drops of up to 2 meters.
 However, there’s still commitment to style thanks to its slim profile and transparent build.

 - Slam Case (starting at $24.99, originally starting at $39.99; lifeproof.com)

 On the Samsung side, there’s a similar selection.
 A series that got us excited (and in the summer spirit) is the Wake series.
 Like the Slam, the case protects your device from falls of up to 2 meters.
 But better yet, the case is constructed from 85% ocean-based recycled plastic.
-In addition to this sustainable construction, Lifeproof will donate a dollar to one of several water-conscious non-profits for every purchase.
+In addition to this sustainable construction, LifeProof will donate a dollar to one of several water-conscious nonprofits for every purchase.

 - Wake Case (starting at $24.99, originally starting at $39.99; lifeproof.com)